Summertime Reads for Historical Fiction Fans

 This novel introduces us to three generations of a family that spends summers in a seaside town on Maine’s rocky coastline.

 Maren Larsen grew up in a small farming community in Minnesota, but in 1944, amid WWII, she was determined to do her part in the war effort.
-While working as a nurse at Walter Reed Medical Center, she’s swept off her feet by a doctor named Oliver, whose family summers yearly on the coast of Maine.
+While working as a nurse at Walter Reed Medical Center, she’s swept off her feet by a doctor named Oliver, whose family spends their summers on the coast of Maine.

 Twenty-six years later, in 1970, as the conflict with Vietnam rages, Maren and Oliver are at odds with their fiercely independent teenage daughter.
 Seventeen-year-old Annie has fallen for a man her parents disapprove of.
 By the end of the summer, the family has suffered a terrible tragedy, and Annie vows never to return to Haven Point, Maine.

-In 2008, Maren’s grandaughter, Skye, arrives in Haven Point to help scatter her mother’s ashes.
+In 2008, Maren’s granddaughter, Skye, arrives in Haven Point to help scatter her mother’s ashes.
 Skye has inherited her mother, Annie’s, view of Maine.
 Rather than seeing the coast’s beauty and enjoying the regattas, clambakes, and sing-alongs, Annie believes the people to be snobbish and petty.
 But Annie never told Skye the full story of what happened during the summer of ‘70.

 This family story is told from the perspectives of Maren and Skye and jumps around between the three timelines.
 Readers say it’s not hard to keep the timelines straight, but you might want to consider a different option if you don’t enjoy novels that go back and forth in time.
-Some find it more difficult to follow the shifting timelines when reading the audiobook versus print or ebook.
+Some find it more difficult to follow the shifting timelines when reading the audiobook versus print or an ebook.

 Don’t Forget to Write